beetlesoup/timezone-converter/README.md

 **2020-11-18:** Almost couldn't sleep thinking about how I got the answer: delete the local directory and just GIT PULL!
 It should work, right?
 I didn't already try that?
 I will NOT get my laptop out and check.
 Is it bad that I'm taking the easy way out, or is that what GitHub is FOR?

 **2020-11-19:** Git pull worked!
 And I won't be late for work.

+**2020-11-19:** Am I really going to rely on the code version of Google Translate to work with TIMEZONES?
+Arguably the worst and most difficult type of data to work with across the board?
+(In my experience, at least.)
+I should at least TRY to do this in JavaScript first.

+**2020-11-19:** See how to get timezone offset in JavaScript [here](https://www.w3schools.com/jsref/jsref_gettimezoneoffset.asp).
+W3Schools says it's `var.getTimezoneOffset()` but Atom autocompletes the part after `var.` to `jsref_gettimezoneoffset`...
+YIKES.
+I'm going with W3S for now.